Visible vs. Invisible Blood in Urine

 The potential causes of hematuria, both microscopic or gross, vary in range – from harmless and non-significant, to potentially serious.

-Urinary Tract Infection: Urinary Tract Infections occur when bacteria enters the body through the urethra and begin to multiply in the bladder.
+Urinary Tract Infections (UTIs) occur when bacteria enters the body through the urethra and begin to multiply in the bladder.
 Symptoms can include a persistent urge to urinate, pain and burning while urinating, and unusually strong-smelling urine.
-Some UTIs are associated with blood in urine.
+Some UTIs are related to, or a result of, blood in urine.

-Urinary Tract Cancer: This is the most serious cause of blood in urine.
-Cancer of the urinary tract may cause gross (visible) bleeding in the urine, whether from cancer in the kidney, ureter, bladder, prostate, or urethra.
+This is the most serious cause of blood in urine.
+Cancer of the urinary tract may cause gross (visible) bleeding in the urine, whether from cancer in the kidney, ureter, bladder and urethra, or prostate.

-Strenuous Exercise: Although it is uncommon, blood in urine may be linked to bladder trauma, dehydration, or the breakdown of red blood cells that occurs during sustained aerobic exercise.
-Runners are most often affected, although almost any athlete can develop visible urinary bleeding after an intense workout.
+Although it is uncommon, blood in urine may be linked to bladder trauma, dehydration, or the breakdown of red blood cells that occurs during sustained aerobic exercise.
+Although almost any athlete can develop visible urinary bleeding after an intense workout, runners are affected the most.

 If you have seen blood in your urine, or if it has been detected microscopically by your primary care provider, it is urgent for you to see a urologist to determine the underlying cause of your hematuria.